Federal Criminal Defense Attorneys — Other Crimes

 - Human trafficking – Human trafficking is often compared to sex-slavery by prosecutors and the media, so the penalties are particularly harsh for those facing charges.
 You may face human trafficking charges even if you only planned the act, attempted the act, or played a small role in a larger trafficking conspiracy.
 In all circumstances, an aggressive defense is imperative.

 Every federal crime has different elements and the possible legal defenses will depend upon the circumstances of your case.
 Our attorneys have extensive experience as former federal prosecutors, former federal defenders, and former criminal defense investigators, and now they devote their practice to vigorously defending the rights of people accused of criminal offenses.
 We take a rigorous 360-degree approach to defending the rights of individuals facing Connecticut criminal charges.
-To schedule a free consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.
+To schedule a consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.